 Who Is Tyler Perry?

 Tyler Perry was born September 13, 1969, in New Orleans, Louisiana.
 He had a difficult childhood, suffering years of abuse.
 In 1992 he directed, produced, and starred in the musical I Know I've Been Changed.
-His 2000 play, I Can Do Bad All by Myself brought to life the character Madea, who would later appear in several successful films.
+His 2000 play, I Can Do Bad All by Myself, brought to life the character Madea, who would later headline a string of successful films.
 Perry has also developed several television shows, including House of Payne, and acted in such films as Alex Cross (2012), Gone Girl (2014) and Vice (2018).
+In 2019 he announced the opening of the $250 million Tyler Perry Studios in Atlanta.

 Born Emmitt Perry Jr. on September 13, 1969, in New Orleans, Louisiana, Tyler Perry has forged a highly successful path in the entertainment industry.
 One of four children, he had a difficult childhood, suffering years of abuse at the hands of his carpenter father.
 He once described his father as a man "whose answer to everything was to beat it out of you."